10 Types of Wood Joints

 7. Rabbet Joint

-Rabbet joint is similar to the open mortise and tension joint, but can be made with simple hand tools.
+Rabbet joint is similar to the open mortise and tenon joint, but can be made with simple hand tools.
 If you have access to power tools that can shape the planks, the mitered rabbet is also a popular option.
 While it does require an adhesive like glue for the joint to actually hold together, the positioning of the planks completely hides the grain, which some people find unique and attractive.

 8. Finger Joint